Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### ForceUpdateTransform
-> Forces the transform to update.
-Transform changes in physics are not instant for performance reasons.
-Transforms are accumulated and then set.
-Use this if you need an up-to-date transform when doing physics operations.
+> Forces the node's transform to update.
+Fails if the node is not inside the tree.
+See also .Note: For performance reasons, transform changes are usually accumulated and applied once at the end of the frame.
+The update propagates through children, as well.
+Therefore, use this method only when you need an up-to-date transform (such as during physics operations).
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">